lambe-lang/specification/README.md

 ```
 data Nil
 data Cons a {
-    h: a
+    head: a
-    t: List a
+    tail: List a
 }
 type List a = Nil | Cons a